instadeepai/catx/docs/getting_started.md

 ## Training loop
 One of the main advantages of CATX is the custom network builder.
-In this example, we use a multilayer perceptron (MLP) network builder.
+In this example, we use a multilayer perceptron (MLP) network with dropouts.
 > **_IMPORTANT:_**  The number of neurons at the output layer should be 2**(depth+1)

 ```python